-22. BANK BORROWING
+23. BANK BORROWING

-At the year end date, the carrying amount of the Group's unsecured bank loan was HK\$193,958,000 (2015: Nil).
+At the year end date, the Group's unsecured bank loan was denominated in HK\$ with the carrying amount of HK\$996,458,000 (2016: HK\$193,958,000).
 The loan carries interest at the Hong Kong Interbank Offered Rate plus a specific margin and is wholly repayable in December 2018.
 The proceeds are used to finance the development of the data centre project - construction in progress.